Environmental racism in the United States: Natural disasters

+The immediate impact of a natural disaster does not discriminate, but responses do when the lingering results of structural racism hinder relief.
 Natural disasters have historically had a larger impact on poor African Americans than wealthy whites.
+Structural disinvestment in communities of color additionally reduces their ability to respond to climate disasters, for instance, Black survivors of natural disasters are less likely to receive FEMA assistance.
+In counties hit by natural disasters, the wealth of white residents increased while Black residents fell.
+In 2020, FEMA's advisory council admitted the historic unfairness in federal disaster response and asked the agency to address the issue.

-For example, Black people were disproportionately affected by Hurricane Katrina.
+In particular, Black people were disproportionately affected by Hurricane Katrina.
 Predominantly Black communities were more likely to be located in low-lying areas that were more vulnerable to flooding.
 Evacuation plans were insufficient for populations without access to a car.
 At the time, over a third of New Orleans' African-American residents did not have cars.
 The city also only had one-quarter the number of buses that would have been necessary to evacuate all car-less residents, and many buses were lost during the flooding.
 The disorganized response to the storm and flooding also disproportionately affected Black victims.
 Michael D. Brown, the head of the Federal Emergency Management Agency, was not aware of starving crowds at the New Orleans Convention Center until he heard about it on the news.
 Deliveries of supplies to the convention center did not arrive until four days after Katrina hit.

 Another example is the 1928 Okeechobee hurricane, the first category 5 hurricane officially recorded in the Atlantic.
 The storm devastated much of the southern coast of Florida, but hit low-lying, Black migrant-worker communities particularly hard.
 In fact, over 75% of the 3000 recorded deaths were Black migrant workers.
 Most Black bodies were burned or buried in mass graves.
 The towns of Belle Glade, Pahokee, and South Bay were "virtually wiped off the map".

 Natural disasters have also been used as an opportunity to oppress African Americans.
-For example, During the Great Mississippi Flood of 1927, whites were evacuated, while African Americans were placed into disaster-relief "concentration camps" and forced to work while being held at gunpoint.
+For example, during the Great Mississippi Flood of 1927, whites were evacuated, while African Americans were placed into disaster-relief "concentration camps" and forced to work while being held at gunpoint.